ges0909/best-practices/best-practices.md

 Use validation constraints like `required`, `unique`, `pattern`, `min`, `max`, ... as far as possible.

-If you want to access a database owned by another sub-project, import and use the sub-project's entity and repository classes by adding a project dependency to your `build.gradle` file.
+If you want to access a database owned by another sub-project, add a project dependency to your `build.gradle` file to get access to entity and repository classes.

 ```gradle
 dependencies {